narajinx/Wi-CaL-WiFi-Crowd-Estimation/README.md

 # Wi-CaL: WiFi Crowd Estimation
 Wi-CaL is a simultaneous crowd estimation system including crowd counting and crowd localization through WiFi sensing and machine learning.
+We distribute our datasets, codes for conventional machine learning and deep learning, to enable the people interested in wireless sensing to practically test the system.

-We open our datasets and
+## Components

-## Machine learning and DNN model construction datasets and codes
+### Datasets
-description coming soon.
+(1) counting & localization